Understanding & defining Quantitative Research

 Secondary or desk quantitative research is a method that collects data from existing or secondary data.
 Existing data is reviewed and collated to enhance the overall efficiency of the research.

 The method involves the collection of existing sources like government resources, research reports, the internet, and libraries.
 It helps to validate the data that is gathered from the primary quantitative research.
-Secondary quantitative research also assists in the strengthening and proving or disproving of the collected data.
-The methods for secondary quantitative research can be classified into 5 categories.
+This method also assists in the strengthening and proving or disproving of the collected data.
+The methods can be classified into 5 categories.
 They are:

-- Non-government and government sources: This type of research can be carried out with the help of non-government and government sources that deal with the report for market research.
-These are the highest in-depth and reliable data that can be used to prove the validity of quantitative research.
+- Non-government and government sources: It can be carried out with the help of non-government and government sources that deal with the report for market research.
+These are the highest in-depth and reliable data that can be used to prove the validity.

-- Educational institutions: Educational foundations research various topics.
+- Educational institutions: Educational foundations needs to undertake various descriptive studies on various topics.
 Hence the reports published by them are a vital source of validation for quantitative research.

 - Data in the Internet: With the high application of mobile and internet, it has become easy to conduct quantitative research.
 Information regarding most current topics is available online, boosting the validity of the data.

-- Public Libraries: Public libraries include valid reports of the research that has been conducted on the subject previously.
+- Public Libraries: Public libraries include valid reports and research projects that has been conducted on the subject previously.
 They are a big storehouse of valuable documents and information from which vital data can be collected.

 - Commercial sources for Information: Journals, newspapers, radio, TV, and magazines are a large source of collecting information for secondary quantitative data.
 These types of data have in-depth and first-hand information on the political agenda, market research, demographic segmentation, and economic developments.